veerkhosla44/Colby-Computer-Science/CS251 - Data Analysis and Visualization/Project05/README.md

 Files: kmeans.py, image_segmentation.ipynb

 Description:
-This project involves implementing the K-Means clustering algorithm and applying it to both numerical data and image data for segmentation purposes.
-Students explore the effects of different initializations and the impact on clustering results.
+- This project involves implementing the K-Means clustering algorithm and applying it to both numerical data and image data for segmentation purposes.
+Exploration of the effects of different initializations and the impact on clustering results.

 Topics Covered:
 1. Implementation of the K-Means clustering algorithm